 Presents interrelationships among physical, psychosocial, cultural, and spiritual components related to the older adult.
-Identifies senescence and alterations associated with the aging process in response to internal and external environmental dimensions.
-Open to all majors.
+Identifies senescence and alterations associated with the aging process in response

 NSG 2290 Nursing in the Global Community (1)

 Explores issues, philosophies and cultural differences in nursing in the global community.
 Compares nursing and health care in the United States to that of other nations.
 Prerequisite: sophomore standing or permission of instructor